 The Mains examination consists of four sections: Quantitative Aptitude, English Language and Comprehension, Statistics, and General Studies (Finance and Economics).
 The first two sections are mandatory for all candidates, and the remaining two are for candidates who have applied for the post of JSO and Assistant Audit/Accounts officer.

-- The fourth tier of the examination is, Computer Proficiency Test/Skill test which assesses skills such as generation of slides, Word Processing, handling Spreadsheets, and efficient data entry skill.
+The fourth tier of the examination in Computer Proficiency test/Skill test which assesses skills such as generation of slides, Word Processing, handling Spreadsheets, and efficient data entry speed.

 RBI Grade B examination

 The Reserve bank of India conducts Grade B examination annually to recruit eligible candidates for the position of Grade B officer in its various branches across the country.